tremho/docholiday/docs/generating.md

 ```
 This description will appear in the docs for UserModule (module).
 Any exported code entities that follow in the sources
 will appear within this section of the documentation.

+If you do not wish to include a module description, you must leave at least one blank line at the top of the file.

 _Note that if the first line of a module contains a "shebang" line (starting with #!), then the module description may start
 on the follwing line_